sam-k/pager-sec/README.md

 ## Methods

-To intercept and decode pages, open Gqrx and tune it to the chosen frequency.
+To intercept and decode pages, open Gqrx and tune it to the chosen frequency, adjusting the gain and squelch settings as needed.
 Then click "UDP" to stream the audio over UDP to a remote host.

 Listen to the UDP data (port 7355), resample the raw audio from 48 kHz to 22.05 kHz, then try to decode it using several protocols.
 ```